nickyiliwang0000/h/applied-javascript/working-with-asynchronous-events.md

 Looking for more practice with spread and rest?
 Download [spread-rest-exercises.zip](https://hychalknotes.s3.amazonaws.com/spread-rest-exercises.zip) to get started.
 Feel free to tackle these on your own time.
 There's an answer key included in case you get stuck!

 ### Promise challenge
 Download [hp-promise-bootcamp-challenge.zip](https://hychalknotes.s3.amazonaws.com/hp-promises-bootcamp-challenge.zip) to get started.
 Feel free to tackle this one on your own time.
 There's an answer key included in case you get stuck!
-For this challenge we want to display the names of Gryffindor members on the page.
+For this challenge, we want to display the names of Gryffindor members on the page.